-The antimicrobial group sulphonamides inhibit dihydropteroate synthetase, the enzyme which forms folic acid from PABA.
+The antimicrobial drug class, the sulphonamides, inhibit dihydropteroate synthetase, the enzyme which forms folic acid from para-aminobenzoic acid (PABA).
 This reaction that does not occur in mammalian cells hence does not affect human DNA synthesis and is specific for microbes.

-The chemotherapeutic methotrexate inhibits dihydrofolate reductase which converts folate into its active form tetrohydrofolaic acid (THF).
+The chemotherapeutic methotrexate inhibits dihydrofolate reductase which converts folate into its active form tetrohydrofolic acid (THF).

 Interestingly, it was formerly known as vitamin M.